- Online Application

 Two letters of recommendation are required for of your application.
 References should address your personal qualities, potential to succeed in the profession, and your ability to perform well in the classroom.
 Choose references who know you in an academic or professional context and who are familiar with your academic achievements, credentials, career aspirations and work history (if applicable).
 It is preferred (though not required) that one of these letters be from an academic source (professor) that can attest to your ability to successfully complete a rigorous graduate degree program.
 The other letter may be from a non-academic source (employer) that is familiar with your work history and/or career goals.

 All letters of recommendation must be submitted using the online recommendation form found in the online application system.
 You will find instructions on setting up online recommendations when you start the application process.

 Please upload a business resume that includes your educational and professional information.
 Professional information should consist of employment history starting with your most recent experience.
 Your resume should not be more than one page in length.

 Interviews are by invitation only.
 Interviews are conducted by the admissions office staff and applicants will be contacted once all materials have been received.
 An invitation to interview indicates that your application has reached an advanced stage of consideration.
 Depending on where you are located, you will be asked to complete either an on-campus or an interview via Skype.
 No one will be admitted without completing an interview.

 The application fee is $90.
 The application fee is waived for USC students and alumni.

-International applicants, regardless of major, from a country where English is not the primary language are required to apply for the Summer semester and, if admitted, participate in the Summer Intensive Program.
+International applicants, regardless of major, whose degree is completed in a country where English is not the only primary language are required to apply for the Summer semester and, if admitted, participate in the Summer Intensive Program.